mathiase4/sippyshop/README.md

   - Used this Youtube tutorial video for more django knowledge while coding along:[https://www.youtube.com/watch?v=0gAFW4UxsZg&list=PL4cUxeGkcC9iqfAag3a_BKEX1N43uJutw]
   - Used this Youtube tutorial video for a remainder and knowledge to create the scrollUpButton with js:[https://www.youtube.com/watch?v=nw7I1vfOzzw]

-## README
-This README is written in markdown and uses a clear, consistent structure.